nshawcroft/it567-assignment3/README.md

 -[ip addresses]: a list of ip addresses separated by commas.
 Can be in line or the name of a .txt file containing the list -[ports]: a list of ports separated by commas
 -[scan type].
 Which type of scan to do.
 Can be tcp, udp, or icmp

+Requirements met for additional points:
+Reading a text file of host IP’s AND reading a range from the command line Allow multiple ports to be specified
+ICMP, TCP, and UDP scans
+Traceroute
+HTML report